Koganee/Medieval_Simulator/README.md

   Entities such as knights, peasants, merchants, and monsters are visually represented with unique colors.

 King's Decisions:
-  Players make decisions as the king, such as hiring, commissioning, spreading propaganda, or attacking other entities.
+  The king makes decisions such as hiring, commissioning, spreading propaganda, or attacking other entities.
   Each decision influences the kingdom's trust level, entity behaviors, and overall simulation outcomes.

 AI-Driven Behaviors: